Our Policy Agenda

 Legislative Priorities:

-Engage with Congressional and Executive Branch monitoring, strategic support, and oversight activities to ensure that all appropriations bills as well as any legislative or regulatory policies or positions proposed in response to COVID-19 are consistent with the core principles and support public education’s ability to provide a Free Appropriate Public Education to children and youth with disabilities and early intervention services to children and infants and toddlers.
+• Engage with Congress and the Executive Branch in monitoring, strategic support, and oversight activities to ensure that any legislative or regulatory policies or positions are consistent with the core principles and support public education’s ability to provide a Free Appropriate Public Education to children and youth with disabilities and early intervention services to infants and toddlers.

-In the current political environment, and especially because of the COVID-19 pandemic, CEC agrees with Congressional champions and its partner organizations that now is not the time to reauthorize the IDEA.
+• In the current political environment, CEC agrees with Congressional champions and its partner organizations that now is not the time to reauthorize the IDEA.

 Legislative Priorities:

-- Monitor and influence appropriation bills, authorizing bills, and emergency COVID-19 response bills that impact students with exceptionalities
+• Monitor and influence appropriation and authorizing bills that impact students with disabilities and/or gifts and talents.

 Legislative Priorities:

-- Monitor and influence evidence-based legislative initiatives that strengthen the teacher pipeline
+• Monitor and influence evidence-based legislative initiatives that strengthen the educator pipeline

 Legislative Priorities:

-- Advocate for increased funding for IDEA through the Fiscal Year 2021 appropriations process
+• Advocate for increased funding for IDEA and the Javits program through annual appropriations

 Legislative Priorities:

-- Work with lead Congressional offices to develop school climate legislation
+• Work with lead Congressional offices to develop school climate and student safety legislation including restraint and seclusion legislating and legislation to end corporal punishment